JiajunQiu/VaDeSCEHR/README.md

 # VaDeSCEHR
 This repository contains code for a method for clustering longitudinal time-to-event data as extracted from electronic health records, published as a preprint on https://www.medrxiv.org/content/10.1101/2024.01.11.24301148v2

-Deep representation learning for clustering longitudinal survival data from electronic health records
+Deep representation learning for clustering longitudinal survival data from electronic health records.

 # Dependencies install
 All the dependencies are in packages.txt based on python3.9